danielpmadden/ai-osi-stack/README.md

 ---

-This repository consolidates five years of independent research on accountable AI design.
+This repository consolidates years of independent research on accountable AI design.
 It is released as an open blueprint for collective stewardship and future standardization.

+> ## Normative Language Notice
+> This specification uses normative language consistent with ISO/IEC 42010 and NIST conventions.
+> “SHALL” denotes mandatory requirements, “SHOULD” denotes strong recommendations, and “MAY” denotes optional practices.
+> Interpretations of this document must preserve authorial intent — fidelity to layered accountability, epistemic integrity, and human dignity as design constraints.